-- Step 1: Remove the duct tape from the exhaust flaps. - Step 2: Charge and install the battery in the boat, following all safety precautions associated with changing batteries. - Step 3: Reconnect the quick-connect exhaust drain hoses. - Step 4: Re-install the drain plugs or petcocks on each side of the block.
+- Step 1: Remove the duct tape from the exhaust flaps. - Step 2: Charge and install the battery in the boat, following all safety precautions associated with changing batteries. - Step 3: Re-install the drain plugs or petcocks on each side of the engine block.
 EFI engines have a knock sensor located in one of the drain holes.
 This unit must be re-installed in the drain hole.
 Carefully install this unit without any additional thread sealant.
 Be careful to avoid overtightening this unit.
-Torque specifications for installation of the knock sensor is 14-16-ft-lbs. - Step 5: Re-attach the large diameter hose to the water circulation pump. - Step 6: Re-install the transmission cooler hose connection. - Step 7: Install the raw water impeller and reconnect the hoses to the raw water pump.
+Torque specifications for installation of the knock sensor is 14-16-ft.-lbs. - Step 5: Re-attach the large diameter hose to the water circulation pump. - Step 6: Re-install the transmission cooler hose connection.

+- Step 7: Install the raw water impeller and reconnect the hoses to the raw water pump.
 Use a new gasket, even if the one removed at winterization time appeared in good condition. - Step 8: Install new spark plugs. - Step 9: If applicable, reconnect the hoses to your heater or shower. - Step 10: Check the engine compartment and bilge for signs of nesting animals.
-Clean as necessary. - Step 11: Check the condition of the distributor cap and rotor.
-Replace if either shows signs of wear, damage or corrosion.

-- Step 12: Check the entire engine system for fluid, oil and coolant levels.
+Clean as necessary. - Step 11: Check the condition of the distributor cap and rotor (where applicable).
+Replace if either shows signs of wear, damage or corrosion. - Step 12: Check the entire engine system for fluid, oil and coolant levels.
 Add as necessary. - Step 13: Check the entire engine for cracks or leaks caused by freeze damage. - Step 14: Check all hose clamps for tightness.
 Install the bilge drain plug and the rear drain plug in boats equipped with certain types of ballast systems. - Step 15: Grease the propeller shaft taper and install the propeller. - Step 16: Perform the daily maintenance.
 If not performed prior to storage, perform the annual maintenance. - Step 17: If the boat is equipped with the optional fresh-water cooling system and was drained for storage, fill the system with fresh coolant solution per instructions. - Step 18: Check the alignment between the output flange on the transmission and the propeller shaft flange.
-If the maximum feeler gauge that can clip betwen the flange faces at any point is 0.003", the unit is properly aligned.
+If the maximum feeler gauge that can clip between the flange faces at any point is 0.003", the unit is properly aligned.
 If a thick gauge can be inserted at any point, the engine must be re-adjusted until proper alignment is obtained.
-This should be performed by your dealer. - Step 19: Turn the fuel line ON-OFF valve to the ON position in models that do not have in-tank fuel pumps.
-For all models, with the boat in the water, cycle the key ON and then OFF 2-3 times, allowing 10 seconds between key cycles, before cranking the engine.
+This should be performed by your dealer. - Step 19: For all models, with the boat in the water, cycle the key ON and then OFF two or three times, allowing 10 seconds between key cycles, before cranking the engine.
 This allows the fuel pump to prime the fuel lines; then start the engine.
 In the event the engine does not respond, allow a two-minute cool-down period for every 30 seconds of cranking.
 When the engine fires, keep a close watch over the gauge readings and check for leakage and abnormal noises.
-Keep speeds low for the first 15 minutes to allow the engine to reach normal operating temperature. - Step 20: In ProStar 197s or 209s equipped with ballast bags, when reconnecting the hook-ups, be sure that you squeeze the prongs to help slide back on.
+Keep speeds low for the first 15 minutes to allow the engine to reach normal operating temperatures. - Step 20: In ProStar 197s equipped with ballast bags, when reconnecting the hook-ups, be sure that you squeeze the prongs to help slide back on.
 Dish soap or some similar product will help slide the connects back together.
 Note that the red ring goes over the raised ring to ensure a working connection.